In this post we would like to talk about how hiring an interior designer can help save money on renovations and increase the value of a home.

-Real estate investments are the by the far the most expensive most people will make in their lifetime.
+Real estate investments are by the far the most expensive most people will make in their lifetime.
 Every dollar spent is an investment not just in cash, but also in time and energy.
 So, many homeowners wonder if it’s financially viable or even wise to hire an interior designer.
-Do professional fees end up taking too large a percentage from the overall budget to make using an interior designer truly worthwhile?
+Do professional fees take too large a percentage from the overall budget to make using an interior designer worthwhile?

 The answer is a resounding no. Anyone with a realistic budget should hire an interior designer, ideally at the very beginning of a project.